-During heavy rain, every downspout on your home can send 12 gallons of water a minute to the sewer system, which increases the risk of basement backups and sewer overflows.
+During heavy rain, every downspout on your home can send 12 gallons of water a minute to the sewer system, which increases the risk of sewer water backing up into basements and overflowing into our waterways.
 Disconnect and help keep excess water out of sanitary sewers.

-You'll need enough green space in your yard to naturally drain water into the ground.
-You do not want to create water problems for your neighbors or icy conditions on sidewalks, driveways, or roads.
+You'll need enough green space in your yard to drain water into the ground naturally.
+You want to avoid creating water problems for your neighbors or icy conditions on sidewalks, driveways, or roads.
 It's VERY important to check with your municipality to ensure you can legally disconnect and disconnect correctly.

 In an effort to reduce the amount of clear water that enters the combined sewer system during rain events, MMSD amended our Rules and Regulations to require the disconnection of downspouts at residential properties of four units or less in the combined sewer service area as long as the disconnections comply with the criteria set forth in the City’s plumbing code and MMSD’s Rules and Regulations.
 To comply with these rule changes, the City of Milwaukee has begun the Milwaukee Downspout Disconnection Program and the Village of Shorewood Downspout Disconnection Program.
 Check out Milwaukee's DPW tool to see if your home is in the combined sewer service area and read the Downspout Disconnection Program frequently asked questions.

 Follow these steps to safely disconnect your downspout.

 Measure 9" from where the downspout enters the sewer connection.

 Cut the downspout with a hacksaw.

 Cap the sewer pipe coming out of the ground.
 In most cases, you should be able to use a simple rubber cap secured by hose clamp.
 You can also use a wing-nut test plug.